tiennm99/tastyigniter-docker-compose/README.md

 2. Verify database connectivity: `docker-compose exec app php artisan db:monitor`
 3. Check container status: `docker-compose ps`
 4. Ensure proper permissions on the storage directory

+### Common Issues

+**Missing PHP extensions**

+If you see errors about missing PHP extensions like `ext-intl`, the Dockerfile has been updated to include this.
+However, if you encounter other missing extensions, you can add them to the Dockerfile by:

+1. Adding the required dev packages to the `apt-get install` command
+2. Adding the extension to the `docker-php-ext-install` command

+**Composer installation failures**

+If the composer installation fails, you can modify the entrypoint script to use the `--ignore-platform-req` flag.
+This is included as a fallback in the updated entrypoint script.